In e-books trial, U.S. says Apple conspired with publishers

 Buterman cited former Apple chief executive officer Steve Jobs, who died in 2011, telling his biographer that, “we told the publishers, ‘We’ll go to the agency model, where you set the price, and we get our 30 percent, and yes, the customer pays a little more, but that’s what you want anyway.'”

+Buterman said those provisions were an incentive for publishers to raise prices at retailers including Amazon, which after initial pushback eventually did so in April 2010.

+In the wake of Amazon’s move, prices immediately increased overall, Buterman said.

-Buterman said, “Overall, average prices of e-books went up, costing consumers millions of dollars.”
+“Overall, average prices of e-books went up, costing consumers millions of dollars,” Buterman said.

 The case is United States v.
 Apple Inc et al, U.S. District Court, Southern District of New York, No. 12-02826.